daemonbsd56/nyx/README.md

 *Note: At this stage you can reboot to test you Nyx or you can install needed package like dhcpcd for networking, Xorg for gui and etc.*

-*Note: In the temporary nyx directory copied earlier theres a directory 'listinstal' which have list package to install dependecy order sorted.
-You can install it by using `listinstall` script come with scratchpkg.
-Example: 'listinstall /nyx/xorg'*
+*Note: In the temporary nyx directory copied earlier theres a directory 'listinstall' which have list package to install dependecy order sorted.
+You can install it by using `listinstall` script which is come with scratchpkg.
+Example: 'listinstall /nyx/listinstall/xorg'*